molinfo-vienna/AutoSOM/README.md

 ### Usage

-To annotate data, please run `python scripts/run.py -i INPUT_PATH -o OUTPUT_PATH -t TYPE`.
+To annotate data, please run:

+`python scripts/run.py -i INPUT_PATH -o OUTPUT_PATH -t TYPE`

 The `INPUT_PATH` is the path to your input data.
 The file format must be .csv.
 The first and second columns should contain either smiles or inchi of the substrate compounds and metabolites, respectively.